Professional Development in Montessori Arts Education | Video Trainings

 • Development of staged art activities

-• Implementation of effective art teacher management routines
+• teacher management routines

-• Establishment of an art schedule and lesson plans
+• Art scheduling and lesson plans

 Art Teaching book list: